Education in Howrah: Secondary and Higher Secondary

-Howrah Zilla School is the old running school in Howrah founded in 1845.{Mahiary Kundu Chowdhury Institution, situated in Andul is the oldest school of Howrah founded in 1841} It is the only Governmental school in Howrah.
+Howrah Zilla School is the oldest running school in Howrah founded in 1845.
+Mahiary Kundu Chowdhury Institution, situated in Andul is the oldest school of Howrah founded in 1841.
+It is the only Governmental school in Howrah.
 Howrah's first vernacular Bengali medium school was established in 1857 by Kedarnath Bhattacharya, first Indian chairman of Howrah Municipal Corporation.
 In 1870 it was named Santragachi Minor School.
 Currently it is named Santragachi Kedarnath Institution, Howrah.

 Colleges

 There are many colleges in Howrah.
 Most of the colleges are affiliated to University of Calcutta.

 General Colleges

 Some notable colleges are Bijoy Krishna Girls' College, Prabhu Jagatbandhu College, Dr. Kanailal Bhattacharya College, Narasinha Dutt College etc.

 Engineering colleges

 The engineering colleges are affiliated to West Bengal University of Technology.

 The Indian Institute of Engineering Science and Technology, Shibpur is a public engineering and research institution.
 It is the second oldest engineering institution in India, and is an Indian institute of national importance.
 The other engineering colleges include Engineering Institute For Junior Executives, MCKV Institute of Engineering, Seacom Engineering College etc.